Will I have a hard time sleeping while I'm pregnant?

-You may sleep well -- and more often than usual -- during the first trimester.
-Your body is working hard to make a baby, so you will tire easily and need to sleep a lot.
+You may sleep well during the first trimester.
+You may also need more sleep than usual.
+Your body is working hard to make a baby.
+So you will tire easily.
 But later in your pregnancy, you may have a hard time sleeping well.

-Your baby is growing bigger, which can make it hard to find a comfy sleeping position.
-If you've always been a back or stomach sleeper, you might have trouble getting used to sleeping on your side (as doctors recommend).
+Your baby is growing bigger, which can make it hard to find a good sleeping position.
+If you've always been a back- or stomach-sleeper, you might have trouble getting used to sleeping on your side (as doctors recommend).
 Also, shifting around in bed becomes harder as you get bigger.

-Heartburn: During pregnancy, the entire digestive system slows down.
+Heartburn.
+During pregnancy, the entire digestive system slows down.
 Food stays in the stomach and bowels longer.
-This may cause heartburn, which is often worse at night anyway.
+This may cause heartburn, which is often worse at night.

 Try sleeping on your side.
 Lying on your side with your knees bent will likely be the most comfortable position.
 It makes it easier for your heart to pump because it keeps the baby from putting pressure on the large vein that carries blood back to the heart from your legs.

 Many doctors tell pregnant women to sleep on the left side.
-Sleeping on the left side also improves blood flow among the heart, the fetus, uterus, and kidneys.
+Sleeping on the left side also improves blood flow among the heart, fetus, uterus, and kidneys.
 It also keeps pressure off your liver.
-If your left hip starts to be too uncomfortable, it is ok to switch for a while to your right side.
+If your left hip becomes too uncomfortable, it is OK to switch to your right side for a while.
 It is best not to sleep flat on your back.